 | Last updated

-Reverse motion was used for the music video, meaning Martin had to learn how to sing the lyrics backwards, which still blows people’s minds to this day.
+Reverse motion was used for the video, meaning Chris Martin had to learn how to sing the lyrics backwards, which still blows people’s minds to this day.

-Footage of a noughties interview in which Martin demonstrates his new-found ability to sing backwards has been doing the social media rounds, and people are just as impressed as ever.
+Footage of a noughties interview in which Martin demonstrates his new-found ability to sing backwards has resurfaced on social media, and people are just as impressed as ever.

-Beneath the clip, one person wrote: “Damn, the dedication to have learned the whole song backwards just to bring that idea to fruition!
+Beneath the clip, one person commented: “Damn, the dedication to have learned the whole song backwards just to bring that idea to fruition!
 Must have taken weeks of trial and error.
 Mad respect.”

-“You know you really love your own songs when you can sing them backwards,” wrote a fourth YouTuber, with a fifth adding: “Blown away.”
+“You know you really love your own songs when you can sing them backwards,” wrote someone else, with a fifth adding: “Blown away.”

-Speaking about the video to MTV nearly two decades ago, Thraves said: “I had this idea that I wanted to do a story that's tragic but starts off happy and ends happy, and the video is about rewinding to that happy ending.”
+Thraves added: “I had this idea that I wanted to do a story that's tragic but starts off happy and ends happy, and the video is about rewinding to that happy ending."

-He added: "The original idea was a straight narrative without the lead singer in the video.
+He continued: "The original idea was a straight narrative without the lead singer in the video.